- Related Symptoms

 - Migraine headache is often associated with nausea and vomiting or just nausea.

-- Because of changes in the central nervous system and slowing of digestion, a migraine can often get triggered in the morning.
+- Because of changes in the central nervous system and the slowing of digestion, a migraine can often occur in the morning.

 - Having breakfast, drinking fluids as soon as possible in the morning, and taking over-the-counter migraine medicines can help.

-- If over-the-counter anti-inflammatory medications don't work or if the nausea is severe and there's vomiting involved, prescription drugs for migraines and nausea are available.
+- If over-the-counter anti-inflammatory drugs don't work or if the nausea is severe and there's vomiting involved, prescription drugs for migraines and nausea are available.

 - Infection and other disorders of the ear:

-- Disorders of the ear such as inner ear diseases can disrupt balance and stomach rhythm and cause nausea while waking up.
+- Disorders of the ear such as inner ear diseases can disrupt balance and stomach rhythm and lead to nausea when waking up.